-- 1. The determination made by the Department is final and binding on all parties. - 2.
+- a.
+The determination made by the Department is final and binding on all parties. - b.
 If the Respondent disagrees with the placement of a particular youth, the admission of the youth shall occur and the Respondent may contact the assigned Commitment Manager.
-Exceptions to the age requirement can be made with the approval of the Chief of Commitment. - B. Admissions
+Exceptions to the age requirement can be made with the approval of the Chief of Commitment. - 2.
+Admissions